2015 Emporia State Hornets football team

 The 2015 Emporia State Hornets football team represented Emporia State University in the 2015 NCAA Division II football season.
 The Hornets played their home games on Jones Field at Francis G. Welch Stadium in Emporia, Kansas, as they have done since 1937.
 2015 was the 122nd season in school history.
 The Hornets were led by head coach Garin Higgins, who finished his fifteenth overall season, and ninth at Emporia State.
 Emporia State is a member of the Mid-America Intercollegiate Athletics Association.

-Previous season

-The 2014 Emporia State Hornets football team finished the regular season 4–7, with losses to Central Missouri, Central Oklahoma, Pittsburg State, Fort Hays State, Washburn, Northwest Missouri State and Nebraska–Kearney.
-Due to the multiple injuries, including the starting quarterback, the Hornets were not ranked and did not make a post-season game, like the previous two years.